-The Ruby Reid Child Care Center, located next door to the Seminary Cafeteria, serves the Seminary family by giving care to children ages 16 months to public school age.
-Summer care for school age children is also available.
+The Ruby Reid Child Care Center, located next door to the Seminary Cafeteria, serves Seminary and Community families by providing care to preschoolers ages 18 months to public school age.
+(When space permits, children as young as 16 months are accepted.)

 The Center is open year-round except for one week in August and one week at Christmas.
-Seminary students may enroll for just the semester periods or may request interim care in addition to the semesters.
-The Center is open from 7:00 AM to 6:00 PM.
+(Seminary students may enroll children for just the semester periods or may request interim care in addition to regular semesters.
+The Center is open from 7:00 AM to 6:00 PM and a hot lunch is included.
 Parents pay tuition according to the time plan they choose for their child.
-The basic rate is for the time period 7:45 AM - 3:15 PM.
-Part time care is also available when space is available.
+Every effort is made to tailor the schedule to meet parent/ child needs.

 Enrollment for each age group is limited.
-Class registration begins in March for the following fall.
-Early application is strongly advised.
-For more information, contact the Director, Ruby Reid Child Care Center, Southeastern Baptist Theological Seminary.
+Children are enrolled from a waiting list, with Seminary children being given a priority status.
+However, early application is advised.
+For more information, please contact the Director, Ruby Reid Child Care Center, Southeastern Baptist Theological Seminary.